hamotime/azure-network-protocols/README.md

 <p>
 <b>1.
 Create our Virtual Machines</b>

-- Create a Resource Group
+- Create a Resource Group.
+I've called mine "NA-Lab"
 - Create a Windows 10 Virtual Machine.
-When creating, select the previously created Resource Group and allow it to create a new Virtual Network (Vnet) and Subnet
+When creating, select the previously created Resource Group and create a new Virtual Network (Vnet) and Subnet in setup process.
 - Create a Linux (Ubuntu) VM.
-While creating, select the previously created Resource Group and the Virtual Network you created when creating the Windows 10 VM. <b> THE VIRTUAL NETWORK MUST BE THE SAME FOR BOTH VMS! </b>
+While creating, select the previously created Resource Group and the Vnet you created when creating the Windows 10 VM. <b>THE VIRTUAL NETWORK MUST BE THE SAME FOR BOTH VMS!</b>
 - Ensure both VMs are in the same Virtual Network/Subnet
 - We are done.
 Make sure to keep both VMs running for the next step.
 </p>